-The MFA Computer Art Department emphasizes creativity and a multidisciplinary approach to producing innovative animation, motion graphics and contemporary art within a state-of-the-art digital studio.
-The goal of the program is to develop individuals who will produce significant creative work throughout their careers and become leaders in their chosen field.
+- The MFA Computer Art Department emphasizes creativity and a multidisciplinary approach to producing innovative animation, motion graphics and fine art within a state-of-the-art digital studio.

 - Graduates of the program have been recognized with eight Student Academy Awards